 Clean creeks and rivers are important to Riverton City.
 Storm water runoff is not treated and storm drain systems are completely different systems than the sanitary sewer system.
 Storm water runoff drains directly to streams, creeks, rivers, canals and all storm drains end up in the Jordan River or into groundwater.
-Anything we purposely or unintentionally leave on roads will pollute these water resources.
+Anything we purposely drain to roads, waterways, and for some liquids the ground or unintentionally leave on roads will pollute these water resources.
 Jordan River, groundwater and all waterways are valuable resources for everybody and wildlife.
-We are asking everyone to do their part at keeping these resources clean.
+We are asking everyone to join the City and do their part at keeping these resources clean.

 What are swimming pool regulations for draining into roadways or directly to storm drain inlets?

-• Permit required to discharge swimming pool water into any road, storm drain inlet or other drainage system.
+• Permit required to discharge spa and swimming pool water into any road, storm drain inlet or other drainage system.

 • Chlorine test must show chlorine levels are less than 1PPM(0.1milligram/liter) and PH (6.5-9.0)

-• All contaminates collecting or growing in pools, organic and manmade must be prevented from draining
+• All contaminates collecting or growing in pools, organic and manmade must be collected and removed, dried out and disposed in the trash receptacle.

 Permits are easy

 .
-Email or text informing the City your intent to discharge swimming pool water into any road, storm drain inlet or other drainage system.
-Save the City reply as the permit.
+Email informing the City your intent to discharge swimming pool water into any road, storm drain inlet or other drainage system.
+Save the City reply and any site-specific instruction as the permit.

 • Email: Stormwater@rivertonutah.gov